akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 @@@

-We are still in debt of demonstrating that `RunnableGraph` is a component just like any other, which can be embedded in graphs.
+We are still in debt of demonstrating that `RunnableGraph` is a component like any other, which can be embedded in graphs.
 In the following snippet we embed one closed graph in another:

 Scala